I’m an anthropologist and artist, trained to listen well, to craft the story that needs to be told.

 My Story

-Aidȳn (/īˈ-dēn/) Mancenido
+Aidȳn (/īˈ-dēn/) Mancenido, PhD, MFA

 Born in NYC to Filipino immigrant parents, I grew up knowing how colorful and complex life can be.
 I learned what it meant to be different, and what it meant to be the same.
 As I grew older, I discovered life was far too nuanced to be limited to just two ways of being, difference and sameness.
 As I traveled the world doing research, consulting and making art, I discovered the rich panoply of life’s stories, as well as my own unique place in it.
 I came more fully to life, as I embraced the fullness of life around me.
 I lived amongst Roma and immigrant feminists in Spain.
 I collaborated with Dakota indigenous leaders and BIPOC artists.
 I taught university students about identity, art, and activism.
 I used performance art to create new narratives of who we can be as individuals and as a community.